WalternativE/Grakn.Net/README.md

 # Grakn.Net

+**This repo is extremely experimental.
+There is no guarantee that anything works and it might even kill your Grakn server.
+Do not use in production!**

 This is the WIP repo for a gRPC based [Grakn](https://grakn.ai/) access library for the .NET runtime.

+Currently all development happens in this [fsx script](https://github.com/WalternativE/Grakn.Net/blob/master/src/FsGrakn/Script.fsx) until I figured out the best way to proceed with the API development.

+Things I'm currently thinking about are:

+- Concurrency model for working with a Grakn transaction (maybe MailBox Processors, maybe Hopac, maybe Rx.NET, maybe TaskBuilder.fs or just async computation expressions all the way)
+- DSL for message creation and combination
+- Higher Levle DSL for working with the Knowledge graph
+- F#/C# interfaces for all .NET clients
+- CI/CD - testing pretty much always needs a running Grakn instance
+- packaging

+## Requirements

+If you work on Windows make sure you have .NET framework >= 4.6.1 installed.

+On MacOS or Linux you'll need a recent Mono version (>= 5.0 should be fine).

+Regardless of your operating system make sure that you have the dotnet sdk (including the dotnet cli) installed (version >= 2 should be ok).

+## Building/Developing

+To restore the dependencies and build the projects execute either `.\build.cmd` or `./build.sh`.

+If you work on Windows Visual Studio 2017 is currently supported.
+The prefered development environment is Visual Studio Code with the Ionide and Omnisharp plugins installed.

+## Generating gRPC messages and client
+### FYI: You can skip this if you don't want to update the existing files from the specs

 In order to generate the message classes you will have to execute